MingStar/data-engineering-challenge/README.md

 # data engineering challenge

-a python solution for a Data Engineering role
+a solution written in Python for a data engineering challenge test

 ## To Run the Code